socieboy/jupiter/README.md

 ### Roles

+- dashboard
+  - This role is assigned to all users that can access the dashboard.
 - super_admin
   - This role is assigned to the Super Admin and it won't be displayed on the roles table of the system.
 - manage_roles